Chrisso/Astro-Pi-Web/readme.md

 	sudo chown root astro-pi-cmd
 	sudo chmod u+s astro-pi-cmd

+Register the compiled wrapper in PHP: open `web/services/json/ledmatrix.php` and edit the variable `gateway` according to your local configuration.

 ## Web Frontend

 `web` contains all files you need to copy (or link) to your web server directory.
 To get dependencies: